dalmo1991/superflexPy/doc/customize_components.rst

    :linenos:

 Note that the code in this block is similar to the code implemented in :ref:`build_lag`.
-The methods in this last block are "support methods" used only to make the code more organized and easier to maintain.
+The methods in this last block are "support" methods used only to make the code more organized and easier to maintain.
 A similar result can be obtained by moving the functionality of these methods into :code:`_internal_routing` and :code:`external_routing`.